sleepvy/Exquisite-Corpse/README.md

 # Exquisite-Corpse

-A short story collectively written by 5 students using GitHub
+A romance sci-fi thriller collectively written by 5 students using GitHub